Tantus Ringo review: huge butt plug used vaginally

-However, once I pass the urethra, I do think the silicone has enough give to make it comfortable.
-The Tantus Ringo doesn’t feel all that much more difficult to take than a rigid 2″ of diameter or the medium-firm 2.25″ wide Randy.
+However, once I get past that, I do think the silicone has enough give to make it comfortable.
+The Tantus Ringo doesn’t feel all that much more difficult to take than the rigid 2″ diameter njoy Eleven or the medium-firm 2.25″ wide Vixen Randy.

 What was I hoping the Tantus Ringo would do?

-I wanted a wearable plug that I could keep inserted in my vagina and tease me throughout the day.
-When I, say, get home from work, I wanted something to give my vagina hands-free, girthy resistance to clench around when I come.
+I wanted a wearable plug to stuff my vagina and tease me throughout the day.
+When I, say, got home from work, I wanted something to give my vagina hands-free, girthy resistance to clench around when I come.

-When this toy is resting, it doesn’t bother my cervix all that much.
+When the Tantus Ringo is resting, it doesn’t bother my cervix all that much.
 It turns me the fuck on that I can feel it with every little movement I make.
 And as a long-term wearable, it’s surprisingly comfortable to wrap my walls around the neck of the plug once it’s already in.

-For one, it’s a very tapered and traditional cone shape.
-The long taper is great for slowly working up to the max girth during anal use.
-Because a rectum can take the length with no problem, it’s not a hindrance.
+Here’s what should have been the most obvious factor: the Tantus Ringo is a very tapered and traditional cone shape.
+The long taper is excellent for starting from a cold start and slowly working up to the max girth during anal use.
+Because a rectum can take the length, it’s not a hindrance.

-What would I recommend for a vaginal plug?
+What would I recommend for a big vaginal plug?

 1 Round and bulbous

 If you’re already comfortable with vaginal penetration, you might not need a slow, tapered entry.
-A bulbous tip is easy for me to take and less likely to poke my cervix, so I’d actually prefer that the entry is a little more blunt.
+A bulbous tip is easy for me to take and less likely to poke my cervix, so I’d prefer that the entrance is a little blunter.